Tips for Kids

 - Leaves receiving enough light will be thick and normal in size.
 Which window in your house receives at least 5 to 6 hours of daily sunlight?
 Keep in mind that insufficient light results in thin, small leaves.

-Growing herbs indoors on a sunny windowsill can provide a convenient source of fresh basil, dill, rosemary, thyme, and other herbs for you and your family to enjoy.
-For beginner gardeners, you can’t go wrong with a windowsill herb garden and you don’t need a fancy greenhouse.
-The trick to growing herbs inside is providing the right amount of light, water, fertilizer and humidity needed by the different herbs.
-Fresh herbs bring a welcome hint of summer when tossed into salads or onto broiled chicken.
-Here are some tips to help you and your children enjoy caring for a small windowsill herb garden through the winter season.
+Growing herbs indoors on a sunny windowsill can provide a convenient source of fresh basil, dill, rosemary, thyme, parsley and cilantro to enjoy all season long.
+It's so easy!
+Even beginning gardeners can’t go wrong with a windowsill herb garden; no fancy greenhouse is required.
+The trick is providing the right amount of light, water, fertilizer and humidity.
+Here are some tips to help you, and your children, enjoy caring for a small windowsill herb garden through the winter season.

 Tools and Materials